 Challenges at the snow

-To get to the ski slopes from Ski Rider you can drive (if you have a car) or catch the Ski Rider Shuttle bus.
+To reach the ski slopes from Ski Rider you can either drive (if you have a car) or catch the Ski Rider Shuttle bus.
 The bus time table is frequent in the morning and infrequent in the middle of the day.
-Let’s just say, to catch the bus you MUST be organised.
-My three ski novices were not organised the first day.

-Arriving at Perisher Resort, one impatient son failed to understand, why when you clipped the skis onto your boots, you slid everywhere.
-He was under the impression that placing skis on your feet ‘meant you would parallel like the experts he’d seen on TV.
-After sharing his frustration loudly to anyone in ear shot, I recognised it was time to stifle the laughter and walk him to ski school, and hand him (very happily) over to the expert instructors who know how to deal with this kind of behaviour!
+It was a short moment.
+I watched one impatient son attempt to clip his skis into his boots, legs sliding awkwardly and tipping over.
+He thought by putting skis on you would parallel like the experts he’d seen on TV!
+After sharing his frustration loudly to anyone in earshot, I recognised it was time to stifle the laughter and walk him to the ski school.
+And hand him (very happily) over to the expert instructors who know how to deal with this kind of behaviour!

-I have shared my Perisher snow experience; where we stayed; what we did and how we did it and the lessons I learnt in my post Ski Perisher my Tips to help the next traveler contemplating such a trip.
+I have shared my Perisher snow experience; where we stayed; what we did and how we did it and the lessons I learned in this post Ski Perisher my Tips to help the next traveler contemplating such a trip.

 On reflection for future

-The holiday experience was mostly without any major events.
-We managed five days of skiing without incident.
+The holiday experience – five days of skiing – was without incident.
 My kids have now seen snow and felt snow.
 Of the three, the eldest can’t wait to get back to the snow and work on his snowboard skills.
-The twins – one would go back and the other “not really thanks!”
+The twins – one would go back and the other “never again!”

-We survived, had fun and looking back on the memories, I am possibly suffering another delusional moment, as I consider Japan as a possible next skiing destination.
+Reflecting on the memories, I may be suffering a delusional moment, but I am considering Japan as the next skiing destination.